adarshpandya-simform/react_training_repo/react-state-management/README.md

     - got familiar with usage of redux-observable
     - read documentation
     - created simple apps with basic functionalities with redux-observable
     - sent PR for review

+updates for 24-jan: <br>

+    - revised redux observable
+    - read blogs
+    - started with practical-08
+    - implemented react-router-dom for routing
+    - read documentation of react formik
+    - learned about formik for handling forms
+    - read blogs around how to use formik
+    - implemented strict user data validation with Yup (a validation library(as recommended in docs))
+    - implemented redux toolkit for storing user data
+    - created a custom hook for reusablility
+    - completed practical-08
+    - sent PR for review